withastro/docs/src/pages/en/guides/markdown-content.md

   </body>
 </html>
 ```
+### The content prop
 For Markdown files, the `content` prop also has an `astro` property which holds special metadata about the page such as the complete Markdown `source` and a `headers` object.

-An example of what a blog post `content` object might look like is as follows:
+An example blog post `content` object might look like:

 ```json
 {